Get Started with HeteroSTA

 • Example: heterosta_read_netlist(sta, "design.v", "top_module_name");

-• Method B: From an In-Memory Database This method is for integration with tools like placers that already have a netlist in memory.
+• Method B: From an In-Memory Database This method is for integration with tools like placers that already have a netlist in memory(via the NetlistDB struct).
 It provides fine-grained control over pin and cell IDs.

 • API: heterosta_set_netlistdb()